sha0h0ng/front-end-stuff/react-notes/intro-to-reactjs.md

    export default App;
    ```

+For more components, please refer to this [site](https://react-bootstrap.netlify.app/docs/components/accordion).

 ---

 ## 3. Understanding Components

 ### What Are Components in React?

 Components are the fundamental building blocks of a React application.
 They enable you to split the UI into independent, reusable pieces that can be managed and developed separately.
-Each component is a JavaScript function or class that optionally accepts inputs (called "props") and returns a React element that describes a part of the UI.
+Each component is a JavaScript function or class that optionally accepts inputs (called "props", which will be cover in next section) and returns a React element that describes a part of the UI.

 - **Functional Components**: JavaScript functions that return JSX elements.
 - **Class Components**: ES6 classes that extend `React.Component` (less common with the advent of hooks).